The Home of Tibetan Buddhist Texts in Translation

 om ah hung, ngöpor dzinpé namtok kün

 Oṃ āḥ hūṃ.
-All thoughts that involve clinging to phenomena as real
+All those habitual thoughts that cling to things as real

 ཕྱི་ནང་གསང་གསུམ་མཆོད་པའི་སྤྲིན༔